Upgrading Old Electrical Wiring

 Is your residence due for a home wiring upgrade?

 You will find older homes in nearly every community across the Lower Mainland, including Burnaby, Vancouver, New Westminster, and Coquitlam.
 Each year in British Columbia, there are approximately 180 home fires attributed to faulty or old electrical wiring.

 If you are living in an older home that is 40 years old or older, the wiring will likely show signs of deterioration and instability and should be inspected and addressed immediately.

 Are Your Family, Belongings, and Home Safe?

-If you have experienced any of the points listed below, we suggest you contact our qualified Abbotsford electricians to determine if electrical wiring upgrades may be required in your home:
+If you have experienced any of the points listed below, we suggest you contact our qualified Abbotsford electricians to determine if a home wiring upgrade may be necessary for your home:

-- Wall outlets have become discolored, sometimes spark, or are warm to the touch.
+- Wall outlets have become discoloured, sometimes spark, or are warm to the touch.

 - Lights in various rooms flicker or dim all on their own.

 - You experience the smell of burnt wires coming from one or more rooms of your home.